 16. Cut Your Expenses – Permanently

-So far we been talking primarily about increasing your savings and investments in order to prevent outliving your money.
+So far, we have been talking primarily about increasing your savings and investments in order to prevent outliving your money.
 But there’s a whole lot you can do on the expense side that will accomplish the same objective.

 Cutting your living expenses helps you to accomplish two goals:

-- It frees up your income now to that you’ll have more to invest for retirement later, and
+- It frees up your income now so that you’ll have more to invest for retirement later, and

 - It reduces the amount of income that you will need to support yourself in retirement.